 The Pillsbury Settlement House nearby was available and with permission (and no charge) from Mr. Currie, the Director, we danced there weekly during June, July, and August 1947.
 We had a small group of regulars including Ralph Piper, when his University duties allowed, and several couples from various nationality groups of the St. Paul International Institute.
 The St. Paul couples invited me to teach a similar international folk dance session at the International Institute in the Fall; thus in September 1947 the Wednesday night folk dance evening came into being.
 My Tuesday night folk dance session at the Minneapolis downtown YMCA came into being by way of the volleyball court.
 I mentioned folk dancing to Doc Stanwood, the Physical Director, during a game at the YMCA that summer and he invited me to try to start a folk dance evening in the Fall; thus in September 1947 we started the Minneapolis YMCA group on Tuesday night.
 Mr. Currie enjoyed the folk dancing I taught at his "Pill House" facility that summer and asked me if I would like to continue a folk dance class in the Fall for which I would be on the Pillsbury House staff and receive room and board; thus the Thursday night folk dance evening came into being.
 With the Friday night at the Coffman Union I now had four folk dance sessions going in the Twin Cities.

 As we moved into the Fall months Ralph and I talked about time being ripe form a statewide organization similar to the Folk Dance Federation of California for the purpose of promoting folk and square dancing statewide.
 I had a copy of the California Federation constitution as a guide and Ralph had a list of 40-plus callers from the Twin Cities and around the state.
-We drafted a letter of invitation to the folk dance leaders (those mainly associated with the International Institute) and the callers on Ralph's list to come to a meeting in November 1947 at the International Institute to discuss the idea of a Folk Dance Federation of Minnesota.
+We drafted a letter of invitation to the folk dance leaders (those mainly associated with the International Institute) and the callers on Ralph's list to come to a meeting in November 1947 at the International Institute to discuss the idea of a Folk Dance Federation.
 Ralph chaired the meeting of 100 or so people who attended; he introduced me to explain our purpose and especially to talk about the California Federation and how it might work for Minnesota.
 There was a positive response from all those present and a motion was made to hold elections and adopt a constitution for a Folk Dance Federation of Minnesota.
 I was elected President (can't list the names of the other officers but it's in the history somewhere; I think they were Ray & Eleanor & Ralph & ?) and the first order of business was to have a folk dance festival in December.

 A number of the regular dancers from the Friday night dance at the University were at the International Institute meeting and they offered to host the December inaugural Festival at the University.
 A group of active dancers from the Friday night session at the Union organized into committees to do all the work involved in putting on a Festival; Ralph and I acted as advisors.
 That first program consisted of lots of squares and two international folk dances between squares, since there were many more square dancers than folk dancers in Minnesota.
 The first Festival was a huge success with the Union wall to wall with people; there were at least 25 squares dancing for the callers.
 With the help of the University dancers I taught the square dancers some of the simpler folk dances.
 The University dancers performed the Hopak (New York version) during one of the intermissions.